Updated on August 21, 2018

 In summary, the notice requirements in a commercial lease trump the notice requirements set forth in the Code of Civil Procedure for commercial unlawful detainers.

-To inquire about a free consultation on your commercial unlawful detainer, contact us at (310) 954-1877, email@example.com or by filling in the contact box on the side of this page.
+To see if you qualify for a free consultation on your commercial unlawful detainer, contact us at (310) 954-1877, email@example.com or by filling in our contact box.